Renaissance, Reformation and Influence of Calvin and Knox on American Revolution - American Minute with Bill Federer

 John Witherspoon circulated letters urging ministers to support independence, even publishing a sermon, "Address to the Natives of Scotland residing in America," in which he beseeched those of Scots and Scots-Irish descent to insist on their ancient rights against Britain.

-John Witherspoon served as the President of Princeton College, where he taught 9 of the 55 writers of the U.S. Constitution, including James Madison.
+John Witherspoon served as the President of Princeton College subsequent to Samuel Davies.
+He taught 9 of the 55 writers of the U.S. Constitution, including James Madison.

-Leaders of the Presbyterian Churches in the United States wrote to President George Washington, May 26, 1789:
+Witherspoon, along with leaders of the Presbyterian Churches in the United States, wrote to President George Washington, May 26, 1789:

 President George Washington wrote back in May of 1789: